 - Organizational Ability: Describe the organization’s ability to address the challenges of working across the cultural barriers identified by this proposal.
-Identify the project leaders qualifications of the project leaders in this area.
+Identify the project leaders qualifications in this area.
 Identify the specific experience of the organization in this area.

 - Outcomes: Describe specifically, the outcomes expected.

 - Replicability: Please describe any plans for replicating your project or sharing your outcomes.

 - Organizational Budgets (or if a public entity – departmental budgets) – for the previous year, and for the current year.
 For the previous year, please submit your actual budget expenses and revenue detail.
-For the current year, please submit a year-to-date budget that includes expense and revenue detail, revenue sources, amounts, and what is secure and what is pending.
+For the current year, please submit a year-to-date budget that includes expense and revenue detail, revenue sources, amounts, and what is secured and what is pending.

 - Project Budget – Please include expense and revenue detail.
-Also include revenue sources, amounts, and what is secure and what is pending.
+Also include revenue sources, amounts, and what is secured and what is pending.

 - Letters of Support: Please include letters of support from at least two (but not more than four) community members and institutions outlining the involvement in your project.
 Only letters received as a part of the proposal packet will be considered in the review of your proposal.